-RVs have different missions, uses and life spans than sedans, light trucks, CUVs, and SUVs, etc. Weight has the biggest impact on proper tire maintenance; therefore, extreme care must be paid to the type of tire and proper tire inflation.
+RV tires have different uses and life spans than the tires on sedans, light trucks, CUVs, and SUVs.
+Weight has the biggest impact on proper tire maintenance.
+Extreme care must be paid to the type of tire and proper tire inflation.

 Where to Find Scales